kbundy/astr119-2023/session_notes/class_demo_notes_session-10.md

 From the command line: `jupyter notebook`.
 To install jupyter: `conda install -c anaconda jupyter`

 A new way to develop a kind of scientific logbook, with embedded scripted code.
+Works within a web browser, so it's easy to make portable and share.

-But beware, it is easy
+But beware, it is good for development, but problematic for production.
+Easy to get lost on when/where variables are defined.
+Easy to lose saved changes.
+Easy to make things that cannot be reproduced later.
+So, this of `jupyter` like `iPython`, a useful tool to use with your standard coding setup, especially when you want to add comments/notes to code and figures.

 1. Show code within cells, execute one at a time..
 2. Multiple cells, execute all